 Redesigning your product packaging is fraught with danger.
 So when do you pull the trigger?

-It seems crazy, but businesses don’t always cater to the needs of the consumer.
+It seems crazy, but businesses don’t always cater to the consumer’s needs.
 We might think that good business practice is making as many people as possible admire and enjoy your brand, but branding is more of an art than a science.
 Sometimes, brands try too hard to be cool.
 Sometimes, they attempt to disguise attempts to cut costs.
 Occasionally, they publicly insult global mega-stars and everyone older than 50.

 It’s easy to ignore the old maxim, “The customer is always right.”
-But when we do so, it can be to the detriment of our revenue and reputation.
-Hungry Jack, the pancake brand, got its syrup in hot water when it decided to ignore the one of the few qualities that home pancake-eaters want in their pancake syrups.
+But when we do so, it can be detrimental to our revenue and reputation.
+Hungry Jack, the pancake brand, got its syrup in hot water when it ignored one of the few qualities that home pancake-eaters want in their pancake syrups.
 And it wasn’t quality ingredients, nutrition, or even taste, really.
-People want their syrup conveniently heated to a desired temperature, and darn it if Hungry Jack didn’t rip that ability away from them.
+People want their syrup conveniently heated to a desired temperature, darn it if Hungry Jack didn’t rip that ability away from them.
 It was foolish of Hungry Jack for failing to anticipate the hellfire that followed.

 A Sticky Situation in Packaging Redesign

 If you weren’t following the pancake-gate saga, here’s the shorthand version.
-Hungry Jack’s pancake syrup was one of few major brands to provide its product in a package that was convenient to its consumers.
+Hungry Jack’s pancake syrup was one of the few major brands to provide its product in a convenient package to its consumers.
 It was short, squat, and manufactured in a microwave-safe material so that users could heat the entire bottle in the microwave without transferring the product to another vessel first.
 The parent company, J.M.
-Smucker, decided to redesign the package so that it was nearly identical to its competitors.
+Smucker, decided to redesign the package to be nearly identical to its competitors.
 According to the J.M.
-Smucker representatives, the reason behind the change was to decrease the package volume, and because “research” indicated that customers didn’t microwave the bottle.
-Well, that’s why you have to be careful how you conduct your research!
+Smucker representatives, the change was to decrease the package volume because “research” indicated that customers didn’t microwave the bottle.
+Well, that’s why you must be careful how you conduct your research!